 1. Overview

-All the activity will take place during the first week of the Festival (9 — 16 October) with participants attending scheduled sessions between the afternoon of 10 October until the evening of 14 October in London.
-Within reason, travel and accommodation requirements will be covered as part of the scheme.
+The first stage of activity will take place during the opening week of the BFI London Film Festival, with participants attending scheduled sessions between the afternoon of 10 October until the evening of 14 October in London.

 Should any successful applicants subsequently be unable to attend the scheduled dates or have a change in circumstances, they will have the opportunity, prior to commencement, to elect to leave the programme without financial implications provided we are given sufficient prior notice (see Offer of place – Special terms and conditions for participants below).